-The car turns off power to the socket automatically when the engine is switched off and you lock the car.
+The car turns off power to the socket automatically when you leave the car.
 If you leave the car unlocked, the socket remains active for a while longer.

 The socket also stays active for a few more minutes if you turn on reduced alarm sensitivity before locking and leaving the car.